CodeYourFuture/syllabus/docs/js-core-1/week-2/homework.md

 4. Where you see yourself in the future
 5. Why Vonda should give you the opportunity to do an internship

-The email should be formatted in a way that is ready to be sent.
-Make sure you include a subject title and pay attention to the formatting (font type and size, alignment etc).
+Format the email so it is completely ready to send.
+Make sure you include a subject.
+Pay attention to the formatting: font type and size, alignment, and colours.